markjnkim/es_mod/01-html/content/step-1-html-cmd-git.md

 ![mock-up](./assets/step-1/050-mock-up.png)

+As a new developer, this probably looks pretty daunting.
+How are you supposed to know how to create this?
+Surely, they should hire someone with more experience than you.

-Did you know that many real-world companies don't expect developers to know everything up front?
+Fear not.
+Many real-world companies don't expect even seasoned developers to know everything at the beginning of a new project.
 Part of the development process for any project is figuring out new technologies.
-Granted, we are brand new developers, so we have a longer road ahead of us than a seasoned programmer learning a new tool.

 The key is to take it one step at a time.
-Setting up the project correctly when you're starting it will go a long way towards making the rest of the work go more smoothly.

-That said, let's jump right in and get our hands dirty with some coding!
+Setting up the project correctly when you're starting it will go a long way towards making the rest of it go more smoothly.
+That said, let's jump right in and start coding!

 ## Get Started with the Command Line